rabbitmq/rabbitmq-server/deps/rabbitmq_cli/Command tutorial.md

 to implement their own commands.

-The CLI is written in Elixir language and commands can be implemented in Elixir, Erlang or any other Erlang based language.
+The CLI is written in Elixir language and commands can be implemented in Elixir, Erlang or any other Erlang-based language.
 This tutorial mostly targets Elixir implementation, but also provides an Erlang example.
 Basic principles are the same.